 From my vantage point, I can see how the Cities Initiative goes all the way back to the early years of the Century.
-Here are excerpts, for example, from the CPNN story entitled Culture of Peace Advances in Brazil, which I co-authored in 2005 with Lia Diskin from the Culture of Peace Commission (See the original article at http://cpnn-world.org/cgi-bin/read/articlepage.cgi?ViewArticle=229).
+Here are excerpts, for example, from the CPNN story entitled Culture of Peace Advances in Brazil, which I co-authored in 2005 with Lia Diskin from the Culture of Peace Commission.
+The original is available online at http://cpnnworld.org/cgi- bin/read/articlepage.cgi?ViewArticle=229.